-Fans of the ‘old’ SuperSix will lament the loss of the elegant slim tubing and classic double diamond frame profile and many more will claim it now looks like the same as ‘XXX’ from brand ‘XXX’.
-And at first many of us journalists at the launch were in agreement and felt the same.
+Fans of the ‘old’ SuperSix Evo will lament the loss of the elegant slim tubing and classic double diamond frame profile and many more will claim it now looks like the same as ‘XXX’ from brand ‘XXX’.
 However, when you dig deeper you realise that this is no cookie cutter copy and that all the changes are for very good reasons.

 With aerodynamics and comfort almost as important as maintaining the classic SuperSix handling prowess, the changes to the frame are vast.
 According to Cannondale, this new frame has 30 per cent less aerodynamic drag than the previous version and is as aerodynamic as many of its rival’s pure aero race frames.

 It has managed this by deploying truncated airfoil tube shaping to almost every part of the SuperSix’s frame.
 This process takes a typical aerofoil teardrop shape and chops out a smaller chunk to create a tube shape that has minimal impact on frame weight but is proven to be faster than purely round tubing.